paolobellardone/adb-cli/docs/adb-cli_update_database.md

 ### Options

 ```
+  -u, --compute-units int             the number of compute units to allocate for the Autonomous Database - not used for Free Tier (default 2)
-      --disable-ocpu-autoscaling      disable autoscaling for OCPUs
+      --disable-compute-autoscaling   disable autoscaling for compute units
       --disable-storage-autoscaling   disable autoscaling for storage
-      --enable-ocpu-autoscaling       enable autoscaling for OCPUs (max 3x the number of allocated OCPUs)
+      --enable-compute-autoscaling    enable autoscaling for compute units (max 3x the number of baseline compute units)
       --enable-storage-autoscaling    enable autoscaling for storage (max 3x the size of reserved storage)
   -h, --help                          help for database
   -l, --license-model string          the licensing model to use - allowed values: full, byolee, byolse - not used for Free Tier (default "full")
   -n, --name string                   the name of the Autonomous Database to update (required)
-  -o, --ocpus int                     the number of OCPUs to allocate for the Autonomous Database - not used for Free Tier (default 1)
-  -s, --storage int                   the size of storage in TB to allocate for the Autonomous Database - not used for Free Tier (default 1)
+  -s, --storage int                   the size of storage in GB to allocate for the Autonomous Database - not used for Free Tier (default 20)
   -t, --type string                   the type of the Autonomous Database to update - allowed values: atpfree, ajdfree, apexfree, adwfree, atp, ajd, apex, adw (default "atpfree")
 ```